 Clinical Guidelines for Organ Transplantation from Deceased Donors

-Develop nationally uniform allocation protocols to ensure consistency across Australia in the criteria used to determine allocation of donated organs and tissues.
+Current, nationally uniform allocation protocols to ensure consistency in the criteria by which donated organs are allocated.